microsoft/code-with-engineering-playbook/retrospectives/readme.md

 An iteration retrospective will usually take **1-2 hours**.

-Usually, the scrum master or engineering manager will lead the first one or two iteration retrospectives.
+Usually, the scrum lead or engineering manager will lead the first one or two iteration retrospectives.
 After that, it's good for the team to take turns.

 1. Set the stage.
     1. Run a quick Working Agreement activity (4.4) to give participants a chance to add any items to the standard working agreement.